| Title: | Tools for Analyzing IIDDA Datasets |

 label of associated time unit

-Wrapper of 'seq.Date()' and 'lubridate::floor_date'
+Wrapper of seq.Date() and lubridate::floor_date

-grid_dates( start_date = "1920-01-01", end_date = "2020-01-01", by = "1 week", unit = "week", lookback = TRUE, week_start = 7 )
+grid_dates( start_date = "1920-01-01", end_date = "2020-01-01", by = "1 week", unit = "week", lookback = TRUE, week_start = 7 )grid_dates( start_date = "1920-01-01", end_date = "2020-01-01", by = "1 week", unit = "week", lookback = TRUE, week_start = 7 )

 start_date |